rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 2. [Low-drag airframe mount rail guide from Aero Pack][6] are nicely machined Delrin mounted using a countersunk machine screw into a [provided weld nut][7].
 These are the nicest button-style guides I've found.

 The [new-style moulded Delrin rail buttons from Rail-Buttons.com][8] are _almost_ as nice as the ones from Aero Pack but I don't like the surface finish as much and they don't come with [an anchor][9] of any kind.
-They're cheaper that the Aero Pack guides and perfectly decent quality so they would be a good choice for most people.
+They're cheaper than the Aero Pack guides and perfectly decent quality so they would be a good choice for most people.

 <figure class="r2x3">
   <div class="placeholder"></div>